marketamachova/Slunecnice/README.md

 1. Clone this repo
 2. Connect the Quest device to your computer and make sure it is switched on
-3. Open SideQuest and drag and drop the *PhysioTrails-vr.apk* from the *Builds* folder into the SideQuest window
+3. Open SideQuest and drag and drop the *PhysioTrails-vr.apk* from the *ApplicationExports* folder into the SideQuest window
 4. Enable hand tracking in the Quest device
 5. Navigate to Applications/Unknown Sources in the Quest device
 6. Open the PhysioTrails application